Forecast-it/handbook/why-we-are-here.md

 # Why we're here - The Forecast manifesto

-We created forecast to simplify and automate resource & project management.
+We created Forecast to simplify and automate resource & project management.
 Profitability and deadlines are important, but there is something even more essential: Creativity and innovation.
 That’s what makes our customers’ tick, and that's what makes their teams happy.

 When creativity and innovation take center stage, their resource & project management tool should not.
 Complexity and cumbersome manual processes kill creativity and innovation.
 That is why we have taken a radically new approach to digital resource & project management in any type of organization.